SQLBitsOrg/.github/profile/README.md

 # SQLBits

-The largest Data Platform event comes to you this year in Tuesday 14th to Saturday 18th of March, 2023 at
+The largest Microsoft Data Platform event in the world

-International Convention Centre,
-Celtic Manor,
-Newport,
-Wales
-NP18 1HQ

 - 🏠 Find more at https://sqlbits.com
 - 🏠 Register to attend at https://sqlbits.io/register